 - serving as a framework for national, regional or diaspora think tanks, political foundations and academics working together at the European level;

-- maintaining contacts with all organisations active in the promotion of self-determination, human rights and diversity and the institutions of the EU;
+- maintaining contacts with all organisations active in the promotion of cultural diversity, human rights, and self-determination;

-- developing actions to open (historical) information sources in a structured and controlled way with the aim of building a common data network on issues of civic nationalism and regionalism in Europe;
+- developing actions to open (historical) information sources in a structured and controlled way with the aim of building a common data network on issues of self-determination in Europe.

-Centre Maurits Coppieters takes all necessary actions to promote and achieve the above stated goals by observing the principles on which the European Union is founded, namely the principles of liberty, democracy, respect for human rights, fundamental freedoms and the rule of law.
+Coppieters Foundation takes all necessary actions to promote and achieve the above stated goals by observing the principles on which the European Union is founded, namely the principles of democracy, respect for human rights, fundamental freedoms and the rule of law.

-The geographical scope of the Centre Maurits Coppieters is the European Union together with EU candidate and potential candidate countries.
+The geographical scope of the Coppieters Foundation is the European Union together with EU candidate and potential candidate countries.

-The partners of the organisation are now based in 8 Member states of the EU and active in 14 regions, stateless nations or constitutional regions.
-Coppieters aims to enlarge the number of partners and regions involved in this project.
+The partners of the organisation are based in 8 member states of the EU and active in 14 regions or stateless nations.
+Coppieters Foundation aims to enlarge the number of partners and regions involved in this project.

 Maurits Coppieters’ Biography